-Learning to work cooperatively with God will be a lifelong experience, but you will become increasingly effective as you learn.
+Learning to work cooperatively with God will be a lifelong experience, but we’ll become increasingly effective as we learn.

 Jesus encountered situations and responded to them: a blind man beside the road, a tax collector climbing a tree to get a better view of him, someone approaching him about a sick family member, a religious authority challenging his teaching, a woman touching his clothing to receive healing, a demon-possessed man shouting at him.
 Nothing in scripture suggests God gave Jesus a daily itinerary with details of what would happen and how he should respond.
-Nothing suggests God had to tell him what to do each time a situation occurred.
+Nothing suggests God had to tell him what to do every time something happened.
 Jesus clearly knew his purpose in life.
 He frequently spent time with God so he knew Father’s nature, desires, will and methods.
-So when things happened throughout the day, Jesus simply responded appropriately to what he encountered; so can we.
+So Jesus simply responded appropriately to what he encountered; so can we.

-So can we.
 By ourselves, we clearly cannot produce the eternal results required in God’s kingdom.
 We can’t save people, heal them, deliver them or provide supernaturally for them.
 However, we respond to someone’s needs by doing our part and asking God to do his.
 We cannot do the supernatural part — only God can — and he will not do our part because that would usurp our authority.
 It’s been said God only acts when someone prays; that is, he will do nothing in our domain until we invite or authorize him to do so.
 He gave us free will and authority and allows us to take the initiative.
 We do not produce the needed results through our efforts; instead, God works through our efforts to do what only he can do.
-Our effects must focus on God’s intent and be dependent on his involvement.
+Our efforts must focus on God’s intent and depend on his involvement.